zakriyamalik/MERN-Book-Store/README.md

 - Node.js: A JavaScript runtime environment for the backend

 ### License
-The license for this project is not specified in the provided content.
+The license for this project is not available.